Context7 MCP + Cursor Rules: Smarter AI Coding Guide

 How Cursor Rules Work with GitHub Copilot

-GitHub Copilot doesn’t natively support .mdc files, but you can adapt Cursor Rules to work with Copilot in VS Code.
-If you’re familiar with this setup, skip to the benefits or getting started sections.
+GitHub Copilot doesn't natively support .mdc files, but you can adapt Cursor Rules:

 Approach 1: Manual Prompt Engineering